-- □ Have you identified a team with the skills necessary to execute your broadband plan? - Do any gaps exist on your team where certain skills are needed? - □ Have you defined the roles and responsibilities for each team member?
+- □ Have you identified a team with the skills necessary to execute your plan? - Do any gaps exist in your team where certain skills are needed? - □ Have you defined the roles and responsibilities for each team member? - Does your team include diverse stakeholders that resemble the community?